 To reach the pool, use a combination of NJ Transit buses and a ride-sharing service.
 From the NYC Port Authority Bus Terminal (42nd and 8th), take the NJ Transit #197 bus to the Lakeside Diner (16 Greenwood Lake Turnpike, Ringwood).
 There are no taxi's in Ringwood, but there are a number of local Uber and Lyft drivers who can bring you to the pool.
 We recommend that you arrange your trip with a driver in advance.

-Does the pool have a changing room?
+Does the pool have a changing room and showers?

 Yes, the pool has changing facilities, but no showers.
 The pool also has modern restroom facilities.

 Yes, the pool snack stand offers a variety of hot and cold snacks, ice cream, and drinks.
 Please be aware that no alcoholic beverages, including beer, are allowed anywhere, at any time, on Highlands Pool property.
 Anyone bringing alcohol onto the property will be required to leave.

 Yes, just outside the pool there is a picnic grove with a number of tables available, first come, first served (you can reserve in advance).
 There is a table-use fee (provisional membership rates apply); this fee includes swimming for the day and use of the restroom facilities.

 No open fires are allowed, but you can use the stationary grills in the picnic area (first come, first served) or bring a table-top propane grill.
 No chemical starter or treated (self-starting) briquettes are allowed in the stationary grills!

 We have a carry-in / carry-out policy: you must take all garbage and recycling home with you.
 Visitors must familiarize themselves with the General Rules and Regulations that govern the swimming pool and sitting area, as well as Grounds Rules for our Picnic Grove and the rest of the Pool property.
 Please read these before you visit.